BaybhinProgramming25/DistributedMaps/README.md

-# Distributed Maps
+# Tiny Maps

-Distributed Maps is a small replica of existing maps applications with an emphasis on application scalability.
+Tiny Maps is a small replica of existing maps applications with an emphasis on application load intensity.

-This project was able to handle a __QoS target requirement of 1600 requests per second (rps), with 95% of the requests responding under 50 ms.__
+This project was able to reach a __QoS target requirement of 1600 requests per second (rps), with 95% of the requests responding under 50 ms.__

 # Technology Requirements